Ajpantuso/homelab/README.md

 # TODO

 - Migrate from FOG to custom PXE server https://github.com/boliu83/ipxe-boot-server
+- move files to common directory for butane and ansible to pull from
+- ansible pull should wait on resolv service
 - Add probes to services
 - Add requests/limits to services
 - Add selinux context to services